zackforbing/ruby-submissions/1508/the_pivot.md

 Assessed By: Andrew and Josh M.

-GitHub:
+GitHub: github.com/tjkomor/bidding_wars

-Production Link:
+Production Link: collectors-corner.herokuapp.com

-Notes:
+Notes: App crashed when trying to add an additional admin to a store.
+And app crashed when trying to view user show page as admin.
+Some other minor impelimentation errors in editing user profile like changing the password.

 #### Scores

 ##### Product and Feature Delivery

-* Completion:
+* Completion: 2.5
-* Organization:
+* Organization: 4
-* User Experience:
+* User Experience: 3

 ##### Technical Quality